The best 10 problem solving Tips for Diesel Engines

 • Chocked filter

-• Incorrect setting fuel pump
+• Incorrect setting of fuel pump

 • High viscosity fuel

-• Low Lubricating oil level in tank
+• Low Lubricating oil level in the tank

 The engine slows down or stops